Castlevania Dominus Collection Game Cover

 • humor3 mentions

-The humor in the game is highlighted by the amusing chaos that ensues when rapidly switching characters, each shouting their name, and the intentionally poor default controls that add a layer of absurdity.
-Additionally, the ironic preservation of older Konami titles contributes to the overall comedic experience.
+The humor in the game is highlighted by the amusing chaos that ensues when rapidly switching characters, as each one shouts their name, creating a comedic cacophony.
+Additionally, the intentionally poor default controls add to the humor, making the experience both entertaining and nostalgic, especially given its preservation of older Konami titles.

-• “The character you’re switching to shouts their name, leading to a funny cacophony as you rapidly switch between them.”
+• “Which quite famously causes the character you’re switching to shout their name, leading to a funny cacophony as you rapidly switch between them.”

-• “The default controls are absurdly bad to the point where it's genuinely funny.”
+• “The default binds are also absurdly bad to the point where it's funny.”

-• “A perfect example of how to preserve older video games from Konami of all companies, which is quite amusing.”
+• “A perfect example of how to preserve older video games from Konami of all companies, which is pretty funny.”

 • monetization1 mentions